Why is this medication prescribed?

 Before taking ezetimibe,

-- tell your doctor and pharmacist if you are allergic to ezetimibe or any other medications.
+- tell your doctor and pharmacist if you are allergic to ezetimibe, any other medications, or any of the ingredients in ezetimibe tablets.
+Ask your pharmacist for a list of the ingredients.

-- if you are taking cholestyramine (Questran), colesevelam (WellChol), or colestipol (Colestid), take it 4 hours before or 2 hours after ezetimibe.
+- if you are taking cholestyramine (Locholest, Prevalite), colesevelam (WellChol), or colestipol (Colestid), take it 4 hours before or 2 hours after ezetimibe.

 - tell your doctor if you have or have ever had liver disease.